 With the right security logging in place, you can stop an attack much quicker and before it becomes a critical data breach.
-You’ll need to work with administrators and developers to put the right logging and risk response team and procedures in place.
+You’ll need to work with administrators and developers to put the right logging, risk response team, and procedures in place.
 However, the time it takes and the extra logging are critical for secure cloud applications.

-Also, check out the guide to troubleshoot Windows system logs for security issues here.
+Also, check out the Guide to Troubleshoot Windows System Logs for Security Issues.